 Recycled water (aka reclaimed municipal wastewater) has been successfully used for groundwater recharge by WRD since 1962.
-Recycled water provides a reliable source of high quality water for surface spreading in the Montebello Forebay and for injection at the seawater intrusion barriers.
-In light of the recurring drought conditions in California and uncertainties about future water availability and increasing cost of imported water supplies, recycled water has become increasingly vital as a replenishment source.
+Recycled water provides a reliable source of high-quality water for surface spreading in the Montebello Forebay and for injection at the seawater intrusion barriers.
+In light of the recurring drought conditions in California and uncertainties about future water availability and growing cost of imported water supplies, recycled water has become increasingly vital as a replenishment source.

 In order to ensure that the use of recycled water for groundwater recharge remains a safe and reliable practice, WRD participates in various research and monitoring activities, proactively contributes to the regulatory and legislative development processes, and engages in information exchange and dialogue with regulatory agencies and other recycled water users.
-The District continues to closely coordinate with the Sanitation Districts of Los Angeles County (SDLAC), which produces the recycled water used for surface spreading in the Montebello Forebay, on permit compliance activities including groundwater monitoring, assessment, and reporting.
+The District continues to closely coordinate with the Sanitation Districts of Los Angeles County (SDLAC), which produces the recycled water used for surface spreading in the Montebello Forebay, on permit compliance activities, including groundwater monitoring, assessment, and reporting.
 Many monitoring and production wells are sampled frequently by WRD staff, and the results are reported to the regulatory agencies.

 In addition to compliance monitoring and sampling associated with the spreading grounds, WRD is partnering with others to more fully investigate the effectiveness of soil aquifer treatment (SAT) during groundwater recharge.
-WRD is currently working with the Colorado School of Mines on a research project to evaluate the impact on SAT from using different blends of tertiary recycled water and fully advanced treated recycled water, the results of which will help determine optimum blending ratios.
-The District has also performed research conducted at our test basin adjacent to the spreading grounds by characterizing the percolation process and quantifying the filtering and purifying properties of the underlying soil with respect to constituents of concern, such as nitrogen, total organic carbon, and chemicals of emerging concern (CECs).
-The District continues to be vigilant in monitoring research on the occurrence, significance, attenuation, and removal of CECs, including pharmaceuticals, endocrine disruptors, and personal care products.
+WRD completed a research project with the Colorado School of Mines to evaluate the impact on SAT from using different blends of tertiary recycled water and fully advanced treated recycled water.
+The results of the study indicated that the SAT system can tolerate a wide range of blend ratios, including with only fully advanced treated recycled water with short duration, and can still demonstrate effective treatment performance.
+The District has also participated in researches in characterizing the percolation process and quantifying the filtering and purifying properties of the underlying soil with respect to constituents of concern, such as nitrogen, total organic carbon, and chemicals of emerging concern (CECs).
+The District continues to be vigilant in monitoring research on the occurrence, significance, attenuation, and removal of CECs, including pharmaceuticals, endocrine disruptors, and personal care products, in anticipation of the amendment to the Recycled Water Policy.